-In 2007, Sea Kayak Adventures became the first sea kayaking outfitter operating in Baja California and in British Columbia to become certified as a carbon-neutral company.
-In other words, starting in 2007, SKA now offsets 100 percent of the energy used in all of its tour operations.
+In 2007, ROW Sea Kayak Adventures became the first sea kayaking outfitter operating in Baja California and in British Columbia to become certified as a carbon-neutral company.
+In other words, starting in 2007, ROW SKA now offsets 100 percent of the energy used in all of its tour operations.

-To achieve this goal, SKA first partnered with Native Energy, and now Sustainable Travel International currently, both organizations that aim to combat global warming through the support of community, farmer-owned and charitable renewable energy projects.
+To achieve this goal, we first partnered with Native Energy, and now Sustainable Travel International currently, both organizations that aim to combat global warming through the support of community, farmer-owned and charitable renewable energy projects.
 We also welcome our customers to do the same, by going to the carbon calculator on this page to offset their own carbon usage when traveling (flights).

-Company owner Terry Prichard states “We’re proud of the fact that most of our trips are inherently low carbon-emitting, but we wanted to go further to offset the impact of our tours, thus we are paying to fully offset the carbon releases from the vehicles and flights used to transport our guides and gear in our operations.
+Operations Manager and former Sea Kayak Adventures Owner Terry Prichard states “We’re proud of the fact that most of our trips are inherently low carbon-emitting, but we wanted to go further to offset the impact of our tours, thus we are paying to fully offset the carbon releases from the vehicles and flights used to transport our guides and gear in our operations.

 Baja Conservation Groups We Support: